 The Christian life is a “one another” life.
 God will form you in solitude, but he will transform you in relationships.
-These relationships will not always be easy, they will not always be desirable; but they are necessary.
+These relationships are often difficult, but always necessary.

-We had some doughnut holes at the office last Friday: chocolate, glazed, jelly-filled, and the powered sugar kind.
-When I went into the kitchen about an hour or two after the doughnut holes arrived, you know what was left don't you?
+We had some doughnut holes at the office awhile back: chocolate, glazed, jelly-filled, and the powered sugar kind.
+When I went into the kitchen an hour or two after the doughnut holes arrived, you know what was left don't you?
 Just the "unpopular kids," a small group of powered sugar stragglers loitering at the bottom of the box.

 Some people are like powered sugar doughnut holes — they are harder to take.

 Perhaps this is why God tells us so many times, “love one another.”
 In John’s writings alone—which is significant in that John is “the disciple Jesus loved”—John tells us ten times: Love one another.